cypress-io/cypress/cypress/v0.0/documentation/4-References/1-Error Messages.md

 ***

-# The supportFolder option has been removed
+# Support file missing or invalid

 The `supportFolder` option has been removed from Cypress and has been replaced by module support and the `supportFile` option.
 Cypress used to automatically include any scripts in the `supportFolder` before your test files, and that was the best way to include custom Cypress commands and utility functions.
 However, automatically including all the files in a certain directory is somewhat magical and unintuitive, and requires creating globals for the purpose of utility functions.
 This behavior has been succeeded by module support and the `supportFile` option.